WeAreWizards/blog/content/articles/flow-and-typescript-1.md

 Title: Flow and TypeScript part 1: Flow
-Date: 2015-11-12
+Date: 2015-11-13
 Short_summary: Static typing helps keeping codebases (and developers) sane.
-The
+We have a look on adding types to JavaScript
 Category: Dev
-Authors: Vincent
+Authors: Vincent, Tom

 *Reading time: ~10 minutes.*

 As front-end applications grow in complexity, more and more developers are looking for ways to make development and maintenance more scalable.
-For some people it means foregoing JavaScript itself and using languages such as [Clojurescript](https://github.com/clojure/clojurescript) or [Elm](http://elm-lang.org/) while others want to keep using JavaScript, especially now that ES6 makes writing JavaScript tolerable.
+For some people it means foregoing JavaScript itself and using languages such as [Clojurescript](https://github.com/clojure/clojurescript), [Elm](http://elm-lang.org/) or [Purescript](http://www.purescript.org/) while others want to keep using JavaScript, especially now that ES6 makes writing it tolerable.

 A simple way to make a codebase easier to maintain and to grow is to have types and that is exactly what [Flow](https://babeljs.io/) and [TypeScript](http://www.typescriptlang.org/) offer, albeit in different ways.
 <!-- PELICAN_END_SUMMARY -->

 TypeScript is a ES6 transpiler like [Babel](https://babeljs.io/) with types while Flow only does the annotation and static type checking.
 If you want to use ES6 with Flow, you will need to use Babel as well.

 For this series of articles, I am going to convert my [react-example](https://github.com/Keats/react-example) which is a very basic react/redux/react-router Kanban board app to both Flow and TypeScript.
+Both TypeScript and Flow versions are in the same [repo](https://github.com/Keats/flow-typescript) but only the Flow one is updated at the time of writing.

 In this part 1, we will look at Flow.